Analysis | Trumpism will endure in the GOP. Trump may not.

 This makes an assessment of the post-Trump world trickier.
 Former Obama adviser David Axelrod is broadly right when he says that the Republican Party’s short-term problem is that “Republicans love Trump and a majority of Americans really do not.”
 But a lot of Republicans often embrace transient avatars who defend the right’s more extreme positions.

 Trump’s CPAC appearance reminded me of a book event I attended in 2013.
 Former Alaska governor Sarah Palin was signing her then-new book about the purported “war on Christmas” at a Barnes and Noble near Bethlehem, Pa.
 (Get it?)
 Hundreds of people came to meet her and have her sign books — but most of those with whom I spoke shrugged at her potentially running for president in 2016.
-To some, she was a symbol of failure, having lost her 2008 vice presidential bid.
+To some, she was a symbol of failure, having lost her 2008 vice-presidential bid.
 To others, she was just a marker of the past, however recent that past might have been.
 Palin was once a right-wing darling, but the right wing then moved on.

 The former president will try very hard to prevent that from happening.
 He’s made clear (as he did on Sunday) that he’ll back candidates in upcoming races and has reportedly been in discussion with two loyalists — former campaign spokeswoman Katrina Pierson and former ambassador Ric Grenell — about their potentially running for office in Texas and California, respectively.
 Trump has a good (but not perfect) record of success in endorsements in Republican primaries, where the electorate is more conservative and more pro-Trump.
 But by weighing in eagerly on a platform little more complicated than “are they supportive of me,” Trump risks diminishing the value of his endorsement.
 It will only take one or two endorsements crumbling in scandal or humiliation for Trump’s power in the primaries to wane.